Price per delegate: €1,250

 Network technology fundamentals

-This part of the course will study a variety of network principles and technologies found on Juniper switches and used extensively in IP Live systems.
+This part of the course will study a variety of network principles and technologies found on common switches.

 - Protocols stacks and message flow.